nbaksalyar/nbaksalyar.github.io/_posts/2015-11-09-rust-in-detail-2.md

 <img src="/static/rust-2/endian-2.png" class="centered" />

-The big-endian goes in a "natural" way: `0x2A42`, while the little-endian is reversed: `0x422A`.
+The big-endian goes in a "natural" way, the same as we write Arabic numerals: `0x2A42`, while the little-endian is reversed: `0x422A`.
 That's everything you need to know about this topic!
 Just try to remember the example with `0x0001`, where little-endian always goes as "unnatural" `0x0100`.

 Now here's the major thing we need to consider in application to the WebSocket protocol: all data that comes from the network is ordered in big-endian.
 That's the convention that's called *network byte order*.
 And here's another thing: x86 processors use little-endian<a name="ref1"></a><sup>[[1]](#n1)</sup>.
 That means we need to convert numbers from one order to another.
 See how it's complicated?
 In fact, maybe just a little bit, because the [Crates](https://crates.io) repository already has everything we need.